3 Telltale Signs of Leadership Intent

 - Behavior-this what we do about what we say!

 Certainly, all three matter but not the same amount.
 What percent do you think words make up?
 Voice tone?
 Behavior?
 Words equal 7% of our communication.
 Voice tone equals 38%.
 Consequently, that leaves 55% of our communication is what we do about we say.
 Therefore, our behavior, this includes body language, rules the communication result of leadership intent.
 It creates or breaks trust.
-If these are out of sync people distrust is exposed.
+If these are out of sync a lack of integrity is exposed.
 Consequently, conflict rises regularly, animosity grows and problems fester.
 If they are aligned trust reigns, and team performance jumps to higher levels.

 Have you seen these?
 Any other situations come to mind?
 Let me know your comments.